 Horror and paranormal is not something I read or watch.
 I get spooked easily and have a very active imagination.
 As I teenager I would be plagued by nightmares for weeks.
 As I grew up I knew to stay away from anything like that.

-I wrote a story called Embers of Webster Street and it was about a girl dealing with her mum who suffered from dementia.
-It’s a difficult subject seeing someone you love forgetting things, and ultimate not always recognising you.
+I wrote a story called Embers of Webster Street and it was about a girl dealing with her mum who suffers from dementia.
+It’s a difficult subject seeing someone you love forgetting things, and ultimately not always recognising you.

 My auntie, her daughter, took her in when she could no longer care for herself.
 Eventually she was admitted to hospital and my sister and I went to visit.
 By this time she was no longer our Nana, just a shell of a person who couldn’t even speak.
-It was the strangest thing because she looked like Nana, she had the same eyes, nose and mouth that we knew so well.
-She was a funny lady, always talking, always joking and yet the woman in front of us stared with blank eyes.
+It was the strangest thing because she looked like Nana, she had the same eyes, nose, and mouth, we knew so well.
+She was a funny lady, always talking, always joking and yet the woman in front of us stared at us with blank eyes.
 It was heart-breaking.